-Are you preparing for AWS interview?
-Then here are important AWS interview questions
+Are you preparing for an AWS interview?
+Here are important AWS interview questions.

 - Distributed Route 53 DNS servers around the world make a low-latency service.
 Because they route users to the nearest DNS server available.

-- You only pay for what you use, for example, the hosted zones managing your domains, the number of queries which are answered per domain, etc.
+- You only pay for what you use, for example, the hosted zones managing your domains, the number of queries that are answered per domain, etc.

-- Also, optional features like traffic policies and health checks are available at very low cost.
+- Also, optional features like traffic policies and health checks are available at a very low cost.

 Designed to Integrate with Other AWS Services

-- Amazon Route 53 works very well with other services like Amazon EC2 and Amazon S3.
+- Route 53 works very well with other services like Amazon EC2 and Amazon S3.

 - For example, you can use Route 53 to map your domain names or IP addresses to your EC2 instances and Amazon S3 buckets.

-- You can create and grant unique credentials and permissions to each and every user with you AWS account, while you have to mention who have access to which parts of the service.
+- You can create and grant unique credentials and permissions to each and every user with your AWS account, while you have to mention who has access to which parts of the service.